Northeastern Electric Racing: 2024 Chassis Design

 Chassis Assembly With Differential

-The SolidWorks part document I was given was also getting very cluttered, so I made a new revision from scratch.
-In this new file, I used reference planes to define the main structures of the car (bulkhead, roll hoops, rear) and used 3D sketches to fill the gaps.
-I organized all the frame members into feature folders with a proper naming structure.
-I also decided to add a feature folder full of sketches and planes used to check for rules compliance, such as sketches of the minimum cockpit profiles, minimum wheel base, driver profile, and more.
+The SolidWorks part document I was given was very disorganized, so I made a new revision from scratch.
+I used reference planes to define the main structures of the car (bulkhead, roll hoops, rear) and 3D sketches to fill the gaps.
+I used feature folders to organize all frame members, as well as reference sketches & planes used to check for rules compliance.

 I presented the chassis design in an official review to the entire engineering team for feedback.
 The feedback was overall positive, and mostly incuded minor changes to fulfill the needs of the team.
-However, the suspension team had significantly changed their design and required a significant change in their mounting geometry.
+However, the suspension team had significantly changed their design and required significant changes to their mounting geometry.

-This design change affected the entire chassis, including the sidepods housing the accumulators and the section housing the differential.
-I had be careful when rearanging the geometry so the accumulators and differential could still fit appropriately while still minimizing overall chassis weight.
-This is the curent stage in the chassis' design, and is close to final.
+This design change affected the entire chassis, including the sidepods housing the accumulators and the section housing the drivetrain.
+I was careful when rearanging the geometry so the accumulators and differential could still fit while still minimizing overall chassis weight.

 Pre-Mid Review Front View